-

 4. Busuu

-Busuu is also a language learning app very similar to Duolingo.
+Busuu is also a language learning app that is very similar to Duolingo.
 Its courses are structured in a way that you can learn vocabulary, pronunciation, and sentences through short and fun lessons.

 A notable feature of Busuu is its community, where you can get to know users from across the world and have your pronunciation corrected by native speakers.

 Above are the 4 best alternatives to Duolingo if you wish to have structured, bite-sized lessons.
-In the next part, we’ll share 2 other apps that function in a different way but can also help you learn languages.
+In the next part, we’ll share 2 other apps that function differently but can also help you learn languages.

 So we present the following 2 community-based apps with which you can chat with native speakers.